Editor’s note: This piece was updated on April 14, 2020 to remain current in light of recent world events.

-There is nothing worse than trying to pick up the pieces following a natural disaster.
-Any resident of New York or New Jersey in areas that were affected by Super Storm Sandy can tell you that.
+There’s nothing worse than trying to pick up the pieces following a natural disaster.

-If you think that getting past this initial time gets your company out of the woods, think again.
-The United States Small Business Administration found that over 90 percent of companies fail within two years of being struck by a disaster.
+If you think that getting past the one year mark means a company is out of the woods, think again.
+The United States Small Business Administration found that over 90% of companies fail within two years of being struck by a disaster.

 “To survive, business owners must prepare for emergencies and take steps to prevent, or minimize, the effect of disasters,” a Chamber 101 report reads.

-As the old saying goes, it is better to be safe than sorry.
-This is why partnering with a document storage company that specializes in offsite, local and secure management of business records is crucial.
-Not only do decision-makers get the peace of mind knowing that in the event of a disaster their documents are safe, but they also get the added bonus of more space in the office and a more organized storage system.
+As the old saying goes, it’s better to be safe than sorry.
+This is why partnering with a document storage company that specializes in offsite, local and secure management of business records is crucial in proactive disaster planning.